EDUC 4202 - Student Teacher Interaction (UG)

 You are to write a handbook outlining the essential aspects of promoting and maintaining a positive learning environment.
 You might think of it as part of your ‘survival guide’ for beginning teaching.

 Submit with cover sheet in provided box, Ground Floor Nexus Building.

 It is recommended you make an early start on this assessment as it is due prior to teaching practice commencing.
 I do this because the handbook assignment is designed as to help you deliver and manage your classrooms.
 Many students carry their assignment with them on teaching practice as an invaluable resource.

-Completion of Report Writing Tool online (done on MyUni).
+ii.
+Completion of online Report Writing Tool (done on MyUni) 5%

 Assessment Related RequirementsAssessment 1: Course Reader and MyUni access.